ikenna/scalafutures/docs/1_What_Is_A_Future.md

 * A Future is a reference to the result of an asynchronous computation [1].
 Its an object that keeps track of a concurrent computation, and can provide the result of the computation when it is complete [2].

 * When would you use a Future ?
-If you had several computations you would like to run in parallel, and access their results  at a later point.
-Using futures can improve performance.
+If you had several computations you would like to run in parallel, and access their results  at a later point you would use futures.
+Using futures can improve performance, as the computations run concurrently.

 * Note: The Future is asynchronous because its computation is running in a different thread.